Golden rules after hip replacement - why they are mostly unnecessary today

 👉 20–30 years or longer – thanks to better materials and techniques.

-👉 Swimming, cycling, hiking, cross-country skiing, golf, gymnastics – in individual cases, all other sports are also possible!
+👉 Swimming, cycling, hiking, cross‑country skiing, golf, gymnastics – in individual cases but also all other sports!

 Conclusion: Today, a hip replacement mostly no longer requires rigid rules!

-The old "golden rules" after a hip replacement are largely a thing of the past.
+The old „golden rules“ after a Hüft-TEP are today largely history.

-Thanks to minimally invasive techniques, modern prosthetics, and individualized aftercare, patients can lead a self-determined life much faster.
+Thanks to minimally invasive techniques, modern prostheses and individualized aftercare patients can return to a self‑determined life much faster.
 Fear of movement?
 Mostly unnecessary!

 06131-8900163